mrsilver76/sidebyside/README.md

 ### Windows users
 - Download the `.zip` file for Windows (see the table above) and extract it by right-clicking and selecting "Extract All.."
-- Ensure that the extracted `.dll` remains in the same directory as the binary - this is required for the native ImageMagick bindings to work.
+- Ensure that the extracted `.dll` remains in the same directory as the binary - this is required for the native SkiaSharp bindings to work.
 - Open a Command Prompt in that folder and run the program with your desired arguments.

 ### Linux and macOS users
 - Download the `.zip` file for your architecture (see the table above) and extract it.
 - Install the [.NET 8.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime) if it's not already available.
 - Make the binary executable: `chmod +x SideBySide-x.x.x-<your-platform>`
-- Ensure that the extracted `.so` (Linux) or `.dylib` (macOS) file remains in the same folder as the binary - this is required for the native ImageMagick bindings to work.
+- Ensure that the extracted `.so` (Linux) or `.dylib` (macOS) file remains in the same folder as the binary - this is required for the native SkiaSharp bindings to work.
 - Open a terminal in that folder and run the program with your desired arguments.

 ### Platform testing notes